matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 ## Problem

 [Room previews](https://matrix.org/docs/spec/client_server/r0.6.1#id116), more
-commonly known as peeking, has a number of usecases, such as:
+commonly known as "peeking", has a number of usecases, such as:

  * Look at a room before joining it, to preview it.
  * Look at a user's profile room (see